freakboy3742/pyxero/README.md

     >>> credentials = OAuth2PKCECredentials(client_id,   port=my_port)
     ```

-    If neccessary, pass in a list of scopes to define the scopes required by
+    If necessary, pass in a list of scopes to define the scopes required by
     your app.
 E.g. if write access is required to transactions and payroll
     employees: